-It’s also a fantastic dish to feed a crowd if you have people coming for dinner.
+Ready in just half an hour, it’s also a fantastic dish to feed a crowd if you have people coming for dinner.
 Simply multiply the ingredients by the number of guests, make sure you have plenty of crusty, fresh bread to mop up the sauce and let everyone dig in.

 The secret to keeping chicken breasts moist is the quick cooking time.
 While this dish cooks quickly, it’s important to take the chicken out of the fridge a good 15 to 20 minutes BEFORE cooking to allow it to warm up a little.

-Hooray, this is one of those meals that is perfect for preparing in advance, again, a lifesaver for dinner parties but also great for midweek meals.
+Yes!
+This is one of those meals that is perfect for preparing in advance, again, a lifesaver for dinner parties but also great for midweek meals.

 FREQUENTLY ASKED QUESTIONS